Heart Health Awareness Month

 Moderate consumption of dark chocolate may also be beneficial, especially with regular consumption of other antioxidant-rich foods such as fruits and veggies, moderate amounts of red wine and tea.
 The antioxidants and flavonoids in dark chocolate are associated with helping support the body against free radicals and improve vascular health, such as lowering blood pressure and improving blood flow to the brain and heart.

-Taking natural supplements such as Omega 3 QH Ultra and Total Balance Women’s can also help replenish your body with key nutrients, amino acids and other ingredients to help support the health of your body’s systemic functions, including your heart and vascular system.
+Taking natural supplements such as Omega 3 / QH Premium and Total Balance Women’s can also help replenish your body with key nutrients, amino acids and other ingredients to help support the health of your body’s systemic functions, including your heart and vascular system.

 You may also like...